Site founded Sept. 1, 2000. We passed 2.25 million page views on Feb. 10, 2008

 Links, background reading and sources

-We have now compiled the histories of a half dozen downtown buildings and we eventually plan to profile them all.
+We have now compiled the histories of more than a dozen downtown buildings and we eventually plan to profile them all.
 Some day, when we meet a young whippersnapper with more technical knowledge that we have, we would like to present a virtual map of Sedro and Woolley, showing how the business blocks have changed decade by decade.
 We hope that a reader will have family scrapbooks or photos of the various early Metcalf Street businesses, both interior and exterior.
 We are seeking documents and photos of all the pioneer Sedro-Woolley businesses.

-Story posted on July 1, 2004, last updated March 6, 2008
+Story posted on July 1, 2004, last updated April 14, 2011

 Please report any broken links so we can update them